viperleed/viperleed/doc/content/calc/sections/r-factor_calculation.rst

     Using |RP| is the **default setting**.
-    For structure optimization, we recommend using |RS|, since it is better suited as a target function for minimization than |RP| (|RP| is noisy and has many local minima in the vicinity to the global minimum).
+    For structure optimization, we recommend using |RS|, since it is better suited as a target function for minimization than |RP| (|RP| is noisy and has many local minima in the vicinity of the global minimum).
     We recommend **not using** :math:`R_2`, since it leads to less accurate results than minimization of |RS| or |RP| :cite:p:`spornAccuracyQuantitativeLEED1998,imreRFactor2026`.